 Lunch and milk is available on site at STRIDE Academy.
 STRIDE Academy will offer FREE breakfast AND lunch to all students, as part of the community eligibility provision.
-If a student is bringing a lunch from home, but choose to take a milk from school, they will be charged for a milk.
+If a student is bringing a lunch from home, but chooses to take milk from school, they will be charged for the milk.